Check you're following discrimination law

 When a requirement is crucial or helps a disadvantaged group

-You can ask that job applicants have a certain protected characteristic, if:
+You can ask that job applicants have a certain protected characteristic (for example, sex or race), but only if:

 - it’s crucial for the job (an ‘occupational requirement’)